-When you’re selecting an hypoallergenic apartment dog , you also need to think a few other things.
+When you’re thinking about hypoallergenic apartment dogs, you also need to think a few other things.
 You need to match the breed with your ability to have someone at home with the dog.

 You should also go with a dog that requires the kind of activity you’re able to provide every day.
 Grooming is another thing to consider.
 It can be costly and difficult, although you can buy grooming books and materials within budget prices.
 Learning to groom your dog yourself can be a great way to save money!

-So, if you live in a small apartment and you’re worried about allergies, the above six dog breeds are worth considering.
+So, if you live in a small apartment and you’re worried about allergies, the above six hypoallergenic apartment dogs are worth considering.
 Just remember to weigh in all the options; you shouldn’t take buying a dog lightly!